Chareste/SpotifyHistoryParser/README.md

 python spotifyParser.py
 ```
 And it's done!
 Let it run, it will take a while depending on your internet connection.

+### Restarting
+If you want to restart from scratch, make sure you delete **EVERYTHING** in your out folder.
+Then set the *lastvalue* option in the settings file to 0 and you're good to go.

 ## Troubleshooting